top of page

 • Apply roof coating if your roof is 12 to 18 years old (extends life 10 to 15 years)

-• Ensure gutters are clean and downspouts are directed away from foundation
+• Ensure gutters are clean and downspouts are directed away from the foundation

 THE BOTTOM LINE: PREVENTION BEATS EMERGENCY RESPONSE

 Winterization is not glamorous.
-It will not make your roof look different.
+It won’t make your roof look different.
 But it prevents the silent damage that turns into emergency calls at 2 AM when water is dripping on your ceiling.

 READY TO PROTECT YOUR SOUTH MISSISSIPPI HOME?